hellohaptik/docs_haptik/docs/webhooks/send-image-to-haptik.md

 ---
-title: How to send image to haptik
+title: How to send image to Haptik
 ---

 ## Image Upload